 The CAELUS Laboratory specializes in research at the intersection of astronautics, uncertainty quantification, and information fusion.
 Through this combination of expertise, we are solving current and future problems in space domain awareness and satellite navigation.
-While not a current focus on the research group, previous work used advanced methods of uncertainty quantification to produce robust and/or reliable trajectory design methods.
+While not a current focus on the research group, previous work used our advanced methods of uncertainty quantification to produce robust and/or reliable trajectory design methods.
 Current work is primarily funded by the Department of Defense and NASA.
 Techniques developed in our research have been used by NASA for conjunction assessment and commercial companies for sensor tasking and space domain awareness.

 Dr. Brandon A. Jones